The Paddock Project

 What would the gallery look like?

 This is a view of the gallery looking from Old Market car park.
-The west elevation of the building would offer visitors access to the ground floor and stairs leading up to Paddock Garden.
-The Atrium gallery, a double floor height exhibition space, would offer enticing views of larger artworks from street level, while the ground floor would house a restaurant and café.
+The west elevation of the building would offer visitors access to the ground floor and stairs/ramp leading up to Paddock Garden.
+The galleries and studios will be on the first floor, while the ground floor would house a restaurant and café.
 To the south, there would be a terraced garden that leads onto a special quiet ‘sensory garden’.

 How many galleries would there be?

-The galleries would satisfy the highest environmental and access specifications to enable the loan of historic artworks and large sculptures.
+There would be two galleries, which will satisfy the highest environmental and access specifications to enable the loan of artworks and large sculptures from major museums and galleries.

 How would larger pieces of art be transported to the gallery?